-When Tier 2 is being used for the purpose of ABF, the Tier 2 Non-Admitted Services Compendium should be read in conjunction with the:
+When Tier 2 is being used for the purpose of ABF, the Tier 2 Compendium should be read in conjunction with the:

-- Non-admitted patient care data set specifications - Tier 2 Non-Admitted Services Definitions Manual - Tier 2 Non-Admitted Services National Index.
+- Non-admitted patient data set specifications - Tier 2 Non-Admitted Services Definitions Manual - COVID-19 response Rules for coding and reporting COVID-19 episodes of care - Tier 2 Non-Admitted Services National Index.

 Using these documents together will assist with consistent allocation of non-admitted services to a Tier 2 class.
-Due to the interrelated nature of the Tier 2 system, the Compendium and Definitions Manual are updated concurrently, with changes being reflected in the index and data set specifications shortly after.
+Due to the interrelated nature of the Tier 2 system, the Tier 2 Compendium and Tier 2 Non-Admitted Services Definitions Manual are updated concurrently, with changes being reflected in the Tier 2 Non-Admitted Services National Index and data set specifications shortly after

 The Tier 2 classification system is built around the concept of 'non-admitted care clinics'.
 For the purposes of ABF, the term 'non-admitted care clinics' can be used interchangeably with the term 'non-admitted patient service units'.
-A service unit is a recognised clinical team of one or more health care providers within a hospital, multi-purpose service or community health service that provides non-admitted patient services and/or non-admitted patient support activities.
+A service unit is a recognised clinical team of one or more healthcare providers within a hospital, multi-purpose service or community health service that provides non-admitted patient services and/or non-admitted patient support activities.
 Non-admitted care clinics may otherwise be referred to as: